Professor, and Robert H. and Nancy Dedman Chair in History

-Professor Foley’s teaching fields include 19th and 20th century U.S. History; Borderlands/Southwest History; Mexican American and Latino History; The American West; Immigration, Citizenship, and Transnational Identity in the U.S.-Mexico borderlands; Politics of immigration in the U.S. and Europe; Nativism/Xenophobia and ethno-nationalist movements globally; Transnational American Studies; Native American and Indigenous studies; African, Asian, and Latinx Civil Rights Politics in the 20th Century; and Legal, Labor, and Political History of the American Southwest.
+Professor Foley’s teaching fields include 19th and 20th century U.S. History; Borderlands/Southwest History; Mexican American and Latinx History; The American West; Immigration, Citizenship, and Transnational Identity in the U.S.-Mexico borderlands; Politics of immigration in the U.S. and Europe; Nativism/Xenophobia and ethno-nationalist movements globally; Transnational American Studies; Native American and Indigenous studies; African, Asian, and Latinx Civil Rights Politics in the 20th Century; and Legal, Labor, and Political History of the American Southwest.